SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 1. With the [pre-defined specifcations](../reference-manual/sa-specifications.html) the benchmarking functionality is not applied by default following the *ESS Guidelines on Seasonal Adjustment* (2015) recommendations.
-It means that once the user seasnally adjust the series using a pre-defined specifcation the *Benchmarking* node is empty.
+It means that once the user has seasonally adjustd the series with a pre-defined specifcation the *Benchmarking* node is empty.
 	To execute benchmarking click on
     the *Specifications* button and activate the checkbox in the *Benchmarking* section.